 Amendments to the Agreement may be brought before the Governing Board by any member state.
 The Agreement may be amended by a three-fourths vote of the entire Governing Board.
 The Governing Board shall give the Governor and presiding officer of each house of each member state notice of proposed amendments to the Agreement at least thirty days prior to consideration.
 The Governing Board shall give public notice of proposed amendments to the Agreement at least thirty days prior to consideration.
-The Governing Board shall provide an opportunity for public comment prior to action on an amendment to the Agreement.
+The Governing Board shall give public notice of proposed amendments to the Agreement at least to the Agreement at least thirty days prior to consideration.
+The Governing Board shall give public notice of proposed amendments to the Agreement at least thirty days prior to action on an amendment to the Agreement.